hilmysyarif/Cryptocurrency-faucet-script/README.md

 Cryptocurrency-faucet-script
 ============================
 * A big THANK YOU goes to a friend who provided the script and requested to not be named.
+* We would love it if you let us know that you are using the script so we can showcase your website on bitcoinproject.net

 DEMO: http://wow.bitcoinproject.net/